Runroom/design-tokens/README.md

 #### Explanation of config file fields

-`FIGMA_APIKEY`: Your figma unique Api key to perform the auth on figma's API
+`figmaApiKey`: Your figma unique Api key to perform the auth on figma's API

-`FIGMA_ID`: Your figma project ID (Can be found in your's project URL, after the figma.com/file/FIGMA_ID/..)
+`figmaProjectId`: Your figma project ID (Can be found in your's project URL, after the figma.com/file/FIGMA_ID/..)

-`FIGMA_PAGE_NAME`: The name of your figma's page
+`figmaPages`: An object with the figma pages you want to sync.
+The key is the name of the page and the value is an array of the figma frames that contains the tokens

-`TOKENS_DIR`: The source where will be stored the package's output
+`outputDir`: The source where will be stored the package's output

-`pages`: This is an array of the "Frames" that have the tokens attached (ex: "Colors", "Typography")

-`themes`: An array of your's figma project themes.
+`figmaThemes`: An array of your's figma project themes.
 If you aren't usign themes, just remove the key (first element of the array, will be setted as default)

 `source`: It is used by the platforms option to determine the json file